jfnavarro/st_viewer/README.md

 * Download and compile Armadillo from http://arma.sourceforge.net/ (manual on how to install on the web)

-* Download and install R from https://cran.r-project.org/
+* Download and install R from https://cran.r-project.org/ (in case you do not have it already)

 * Open R and install the following packages (DESeq2, Rtsne and SCRAN)